twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 **Supervised confidence modeling**

 We also employ a supervised model to detect low confidence matrix factorization results.
-If the model predicts that a note will lose Helpful status, then the note will remain in Needs More Ratings status for an additional 30 minutes to allow it to gather a larger set of ratings.
+If the model predicts that a note will lose Helpful status, then the note will remain in Needs More Ratings status for up to an additional 180 minutes to allow it to gather a larger set of ratings.
-If after 30 minutes the note still meets Helpful standards based on the matrix factorization scoring, the note will be rated Helpful and shown on X.
+If after that time the note still meets Helpful standards based on the matrix factorization scoring, the note will be rated Helpful and shown on X.
 In all cases, the final status of the note is determined by matrix factorization.
-The maximum effect of the supervised model is no more than a 30 minute delay.
+The maximum effect of the supervised model is no more than a 180 minute delay.
+All notes will receive a 30 minute delay to gather additional ratings.
 This helps reduce notes briefly showing and then returning to Needs More Rating status.

 The training data for the supervised confidence model includes all notes that meet the criteria for Helpful status _at some point in time_.